j-baconator/j-baconator.github.io/_posts/2018-08-02-how-i-built-this-blog-with-jekyll.md

 The server will continue running and watching your changes as you develop.
 To quit the server, press control-c.

-When you're ready to start it up again, simply run:
+When you're ready to start it up again, simply run the serve command above.
-`bundle exec jekyll serve --watch`

 View your project running locally by opening up your web browser and going to _localhost:4000_ You'll see the basic Jekyll site with sample posts.